 Many of my long-term clients are based around this type of business model, the traditional bigger advertising agencies suffering the most.
-Digital agencies seem able to avoid some of the pitching pain by picking up solid project work and making a descent wedge out of this.
+Digital agencies seem able to avoid some of the pitching pain by picking up solid project work and making a decent wedge out of this.

-Advertising agencies seem to put in hundreds of man-hours, IP and costs into winning a large account that is purely a race to the bottom anyway.
+Advertising agencies seem to put in hundreds of man-hours, IP, and costs into winning a large account that is purely a race to the bottom anyway.

 It’s common knowledge that the big agencies don’t actually make any money, how could they?
 It’s basic maths.
 Look at some of the senior salaries in the business coupled with having to either pitch on new business or pitch to simply retain accounts they already have.

 This is madness and it’s a complex problem because the truth of the matter is agencies need to hire senior people to do good work for their clients.
 The client expects award-winning work that is going to give good ROI.
 So these clients need to start paying for it.